Understanding vaccines and adult vaccination requirements for workplace programs

 Accreditation and Continuing Professional Development

-Understanding vaccines and adult vaccination requirements for workplace programs is endorsed by the Australian College of Nursing and attracts 30 CPD hours, and by the Australian Pharmacy Council and has been accredited with 30 hours of Group 2 CPD.
+Understanding vaccines and adult vaccination requirements for workplace programs is endorsed by the Australian College of Nursing and attracts 30 CPD hours.
+This activity has been accredited for 20 hours of Group 1 CPD (or 20 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan, which can be converted to 20 hours of Group 2 CPD (or 40 CPD credits) upon successful completion of relevant assessment activities.

-On completion of the course all learners will be able to print a Record of Study that can be used as evidence for Continuing Professional Development.
+On completion of the course, all learners will be able to print a Record of Study that can be used to assist with claiming Continuing Professional Development.

 The course requires access to the internet and a current browser.
 It is recommended to use the most recent version of Chrome, Firefox, Safari or Edge of Internet Explorer 10 and above.
 The course can be accessed via desktop, laptop or mobile devices.

 Multiple choice assessments are included throughout the 3 modules and there are 2 exams.
-Learners are allowed two attempts at each assessment question, and need to achieve 80% correct to move on to the next module or an exam.
+Learners are allowed two attempts at each assessment question and need to achieve 80% correct for the module assessment to move on to the next module or an exam.
 At the conclusion of Module 2 and Module 3 there is a short exam and 100% must be achieved within two attempts, to successfully complete the course.

 The course cost is $220 (inc GST).
-Secure payment is made by credit card online through BPoint.
+Secure payment is made by credit card online through BPOINT.
 This is linked to the registration process.
-If purchasing access on behalf of multiple users, a request to pay via invoice can be made.
+If purchasing access on behalf of multiple users (three or more), a request to pay via invoice can be made.

 The following is a course outline and provides details of the topics covered.
 The program is divided into three modules, with the information provided under sub-headings.